What is dropshipping?

 It’s scalable.
 You can test products in the market, with the ability to scale up or down.
 You can curate your products cleverly and manage your growth.

 It’s flexible.
 Because you can run it wherever you are, a dropshipping business can be as flexible as your yoga (or your stretching of choice).
 And you’ll have more time for that, because...

 You’ll have more time.
-Since you’re not handling stock and shipping, you can focus on marketing, customer service, and growing your business.
+Since you’re not handling inventory and shipping, you can focus on marketing, customer service, and growing your business.

 The disadvantages of dropshipping

 You can’t control quality.
-There's a risk of low quality or defective items reaching customers, or suppliers facing stock shortages.
+There's a risk of low quality or defective items reaching customers, or suppliers facing inventory shortages.